rolasnajera/gerai/README.md

 ## 🚀 Features

+*   **Mock Model for Development**: Use the `Mock Model` to test UI and streaming without incurring OpenAI API costs.
+It's the default in development.
 *   **OpenAI Models**: Choose between `gpt-5-nano`, `gpt-5-mini`, and `gpt-5` (via OpenAI API).
 *   **Privacy‑First**: Conversation history is stored locally (SQLite in your OS user data folder).
 *   **Bring Your Own Key (BYOK)**: Enter your OpenAI API key in‑app (stored locally via secure storage/LocalStorage).